ashfaqrehman/stock-performance-ashfaqrehman/README.md

 ## Getting started

-Take a modular approach to completing this assignment and build each functional component in isolation, using TDD.
+Take a modular approach to completing this assignment and build each functional component in isolation, accompanied by appropriate tests.

 Here is a breakdown of isolated functional units:

 - Given a filename/path, read a CSV and convert it to a Python data structure
 - Fetch the symbol list from the IEX API and into a Python data structure
-- Validate
-- Validates the symbol belonging in a set of symbols
+- Validate that the symbols listed in the input CSV are listed on IEX.
 - Build a method which returns the latest market price for holdings
-- Build methods which calculate the book value, market_value
+- Build methods which calculate the book value, market value
 - Build a method to convert the holding into CSV
 - Build a method that writes to the output filename.